cachix/cachix-deploy-terraform/README.md

-A Terraform module to adopt NixOS machines into Cachix Deploy.
+A Terraform module for adopting NixOS machines into Cachix Deploy.

 > Cachix Deploy is a continuous deployment service for Nix profiles.
 > Learn more at https://docs.cachix.org/deploy/